AWARDS CRITERIA & SUBMISSIONS

 -

-Videos must have been released in previous calendar year (i.e., January 1, 2024 – December 31, 2024 for the 2025 award).
-Proof of release is required with a link to webpage that has recording available to the public. (e.g. link to Youtube, or artist website)
+Videos must have been released in the previous calendar year (i.e., January 1, 2025 – December 31, 2025 for the 2026 award).
+Proof of release is required with a link to a webpage that has recording available to the public. (e.g. link to Youtube, or artist website)

 -

-Must have resided continuously in Ontario for at least one year prior to application (applicable to artist or 50% of duo/group)
+Must have resided continuously in Ontario or the National Capital Region for at least one year prior to application (applicable to artist or 50% of duo/group)

 Colleen Peterson Songwriting Award